davidjguru/the-russian-llulaby/content/blog/five-basic-things-ive-learned-using-graphql-in-drupal.md

 return $pages;
 }
 ```
+But then times goes by, the project progresses, other tickets are solved and the frontend colleagues start asking other things for the same query (or maybe yourself if you're working in full-stack mode).
+Anyway, it produces a request "Hey, I need to add to the query a value of items returned and the total number of available existing items in database, could you implement it, please?" and it's time to return to the code you left in that class.

+In your frantic life,
-You're adding new items by extending more and more values and sections in your returned array:
+You're adding new items by extending more and more values and sections in your returned array of data:
 ![GraphQL example of parameters in queries](../../images/post/davidjguru_drupal_8_9_graphql_introduction_5.png)